Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Discussion

 \section{Discussion}

-In this study, we propose to depict the continuous progression of muscle fatigue under multi-muscle coordinated exercise and formulate the issue into a rationale model that takes physiological priors into account.
+In this study, we propose to depict the continuous progression of muscle fatigue under multi-muscle coordinated exercise and formulate the issue into a physiologically rationale model.
 We then solve the issue of lacking metrics to evaluate the fatigue estimator’s performance by adopting the metrics of weak monotonicity, trendability and suitability.
-Through extensive experiments, we evaluate our method’s performance of different hyper-parameters and input features, and the cross-day stability, cross-subject and cross-view similarities.
-We also compare our method with state-of-the-art methods.
+Through extensive experiments, we evaluate our method’s performance of different hyper-parameters, different input features, cross-day stability and cross-subject stability.
 The results demonstrate our method’s considerable stability and coincidence with the principles of fatigue progression.

 \textbf{Feasibility of the input features.} RMS and MDF are traditionally used EMG features to depict fatigue, which have been demonstrated with similar characteristics with the local muscle changes of myofiber mechanical oscillations and muscular oxygen metabolism \cite{guo2022assessment}.
 The feature comparison demonstrates the multi-muscle properties can better depict the fatigue characteristics of walking than single muscle properties.
 This further indicates the muscle spatial coordination and temporal group-level neuronal activities can better reflect the fatigue-induced motor-level adaptations of complex muscle coordination, like walking.